omnect/omnect-cli/README.md

 **Note1**: For `omnect-iotedge-devices` adapt [config.toml.est.template](conf/config.toml.est.template) or [config.toml.tpm.template](conf/config.toml.tpm.template) to your needs.<br>
 **Note2**: For further information on using dps payloads read the following [link](https://learn.microsoft.com/de-de/azure/iot-dps/concepts-custom-allocation).

-### Inject device certificate and key for x509 based DPS provisioning
+### Inject device certificate and key for x509 based DPS provisioning and EST renewal

+> **_NOTE: Use this command if your certificates are managed with [EST](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-manage-device-certificates?view=iotedge-1.5&tabs=ubuntu#automatic-certificate-management-with-est-server) protocol._**

 This command:
  1. generates device specific credentials from a given intermediate certificate and key